PROJECT 5.4: Water futures under climate change

-We’re developing a framework that will integrate climate and hydrological science and modelling to deliver next generation national projections of key surface water metrics.
-We’re also partnering with state government and government authority agencies to assess the resilience of water systems and adaptation options, and to ensure the framework and knowledge produced under this project is directly adopted by end-users.
+We’ve developed a framework that will integrate climate and hydrological science and modelling to deliver next generation national projections of key surface water metrics.
+We’ve also partnered with state government and government authority agencies to assess the resilience of water systems and adaptation options, and to ensure the framework and knowledge produced under this project is directly adopted by end-users.

 This will increase the ability of water resource managers and industry across Australia to routinely access and incorporate the best available hydroclimate projections to inform water resource planning, management and investment.